pandeysarvagya/PONG_GAME_PYTHON/README.md

 ## Credits

-This game was created by @pandeysarvagya as a fun programming exercise.
+This game was created by <a href="https://github.com/pandeysarvagya">@pandeysarvagya</a> as a fun programming exercise.
 Feel free to modify and use the code for your own projects.